aws-samples/aws-cdk-examples/python/cloudtrail-streaming-to-opensearch-serverless/README.md

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.env` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-Run below command to create a virtualenv and to install local dependencies/requirements for lambda on MacOS and Linux.
+Run the below commands to create a virtualenv and to install local dependencies/requirements for lambda on MacOS and Linux.

 ```
 $ bash bootstrap.sh
 ```

-After the bootstrap process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+After the bootstrap process completes and the virtualenv is created, use the following step to activate your virtualenv.

 ```
 $ source .env/bin/activate
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+If you are a Windows platform, activate the virtualenv like this:

 ```
 % .env\Scripts\activate.bat
 ```

-Once the virtualenv is activated, you can install the required dependencies.
+Once the virtualenv is activated, install the required dependencies.

 ```
 $ pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+Now synthesize the CloudFormation template for this code.
+This will generate the CloudFormation template for you to examine, and verify that your setup is complete.

 ```
 $ cdk synth